Sobrato Arts

 After pairing the new symbol with the screen-friendly Brandon Text font, I expanded on that visual identity to include various icons and used photos from one of their on-site programs to build out a responsive parallax website.

-The Process Premiere
+Process Premiere

-The last step was to tie all of the elements together and transform their future ideas for the program into a concise and inviting presentation deck for the pitch to investors.
-I put the previous icons to use and organized their bullet points down into brief statements for each slide, working with Sean and Stephen to create companion talking points for each of them to highlight their more lengthy contributions and goals.
-Happy with the new style and direction, I also took the leaner text into InDesign and whipped up a matching print-out as a leave-behind.
+The last step was to tie all the elements together and transform their future ideas for the program into a concise and inviting presentation deck for the pitch to investors.
+I put the previous icons to use and organized their bullet points into brief statements for each slide, working with Sean and Stephen to create companion talking points for each of them to highlight their more lengthy contributions and goals.
+Happy with the new style and direction, I took the leaner text into InDesign and whipped up a matching print-out as a leave-behind.

 Previous